TeeNEXTers Festival 2014

 The production was true to the text, unedited and running the full length.
 Music, lighting and costumes are all designed by the young company.

 The cast was led by Caolán Dundon as Romeo, Emma Lynch as Juliet, Mo Kadem as Friar Lawrence and Eadaoin Barrett as the Nurse.
 The full cast of 26 were drawn from all over Kildare and are composed of pupils from nine secondary schools in the county.
+It was directed by Peter Hussey.

 This production was funded by The Arts Council under its YPCE Programme Fund.

 We presented two brand new plays as part of the National Theatre (UK) Connections project, especially for teenagers by two of Britain’s most inventive new writers.
+They were Same by Deborah Bruce and Hearts by Luke Norris, performed one after the other in that order.

 KYT have taken part in Connections since 2002, and have performed 28 plays from the Connections repetoire of new work for young performers.
 This year's production brings the total to 30.